SilkRose/Pony/stories/love-life-and-lamination/love-life-and-lamination.md

 That single word runs over and over again through my mind… and I can do nothing.

-The laminator might as well have been a cockatrice for all I could do with it.
-I, I don't think even Fluttershy's stare could outdo, the staring contestant I found myself locked in with that start button.
+The laminator might as well be a cockatrice for all I can do with it.
+I don't think even Fluttershy's stare could outdo the staring contest I find myself locked in with that start button.

-There was a cacophony of clattering in the kitten.
-I was sure Rainbow Dash was alright… probably.
+There's a cacophony of clattering in the kitten.
+I'm sure Rainbow Dash was alright… probably.

 *Maybe I should go help her.*

-But I could not move.
+But I can't move.

 Start, start, start.

-I loved her.
-And she loved me.
-So why was this so hard.
+I love her.
+And she loves me.
+So why is this so hard?

 Start, start, start.

 All I had to do was push the button, encase the record of our love in the eternal permanence of plastic laminate.
 Easy…

-Right…
+Right?

-Start, Start, Start.
+Start.
+Start.
+Start.

-*Just push the button Twi, just push the button.*
+*Just push the button Twi, just push the button!*

 Start, start, START!

-I was shaking, in near tears… I just needed to push the button.
+I'm shaking, nearly in tears.
+I just need to push the button.
 Just seal our fate, our future.

-I thought back to or wedding, and forward to the countless days we would have together.
+I think back to our wedding, and forward to the countless days we would have together.

-I wanted those days, I didn't want my time with her to end…
+I want those days!
+I don't want my time with her to end!

 Start start start.

-Even lamentation disintegrates eventually.
+Even lamination disintegrates eventually...

 ***